readmorais/kratos/README.md

 - Python 3.10+
 - kubectl configured with access to one or more Kubernetes clusters
 - Kubeconfig file with cluster contexts
-- OpenAI API key for AutoGen functionality
+- Azure OpenAI service with API key and endpoint for AutoGen functionality

 ### Installation